RedonAlla/RA.Utilities/documentation/docs/api/RA.Utilities.OpenApi/DocumentTransformers/BearerSecurityDocumentTransformer.md

 Namespace: RA.Utilities.OpenApi.DocumentTransformers
 ```

-The `BearerSecuritySchemeTransformer` is an `IOpenApiDocumentTransformer` that automatically adds a "Bearer" security scheme to your OpenAPI document.
+The `BearerSecurityDocumentTransformer` is an `IOpenApiDocumentTransformer` that automatically adds a "Bearer" security scheme to your OpenAPI document.
 This enables the "Authorize" button in the Swagger UI, allowing users to easily test protected endpoints.

 ### 🎯 Purpose

-The `BearerSecuritySchemeTransformer` is a smart utility that automates the process of documenting JWT Bearer authentication in your OpenAPI (Swagger) specification.
+The `BearerSecurityDocumentTransformer` is a smart utility that automates the process of documenting JWT Bearer authentication in your OpenAPI (Swagger) specification.

 In a typical ASP.NET Core application that uses JWTs for security, you want your Swagger UI to have an "Authorize" button.
 This button allows developers to enter a JWT token, which is then automatically included in the `Authorization` header for subsequent API calls made from the UI.

 Manually configuring this involves adding boilerplate code to your `Program.cs` to define the security scheme and apply it to your endpoints.
-The `BearerSecuritySchemeTransformer` eliminates this manual work.
+The `BearerSecurityDocumentTransformer` eliminates this manual work.

 ### ⚙️ How It Works